nebulab/playbook/how-we-work/where-when-and-how.html.md

 ---
 title: Where, when and how
+meta_description: >
+  Being a distributed company, having battle-tested work practices allows us to ship top-notch products without giving up flexibility.
+Here's how we do it!
 ---

 Our working week consists of four days devoted to work for external clients (not necessarily always with the same client) and one day, [Friday](personal-growth/fridays), dedicated exclusively to learning, internal projects or open source contributions.